Professor Jackie Harrison

 - JNL305 Undergraduate dissertations

-- JNL6100 MA International Political Communication dissertations
+- JNL6100 MA International Public and Political Communication dissertations

 - JNL6017 Advanced Broadcast Journalism